SCToolsfactory/SCJMapper-V2/doc/ReadMe.txt

 cassini@burri-web.org

 Changelog:
+V 2.8 - BETA
+- new feature - add keyboard input
+- new feature - add gamepad input as xboxpad
+- new feature - add gamepad for tuning
+- fix - tuning copy to all axis now applies immediately
+- improvement - cleanup of some inconsistencies
 V 2.7 - Build 33
 - fix - if an axis is not mapped the prog will not longer crash (was null ptr exception)
 - doc update 2.7